cantansweratthemoment/collection-management-app/README.md

 ![прикольчик](pictures/1.png)

 This repository is a collection of the first course Software Engineering homeworks (ITMO University).
 You can check detailed tasks below🙂
+Initially, it was a console client-server app (then console client was replaced with GUI), which implements management of objects collection in interactive mode.
+Collection and users info are kept in database.
+The application supports the execution of a number of commands (for example, «help», «add{element}», «clear», «save» etc.).
 ## Tasks
 ### 5
 ![task 5](pictures/3.png)